Elementary School

 • Development of multiple comprehension strategies for reading

-• Explore different literacy genres including fiction, nonfiction, poetry, biographies, and folktales
+• Explore different literacy genres, including fiction, nonfiction, poetry, biographies, and folktales

-• Build vocabulary of useful words
+• Build a vocabulary of useful words

-• Learn and apply knowledge of increasingly complex phonics patterns including vowels and prefixes & suffixes
+• Learn and apply knowledge of increasingly complex phonics patterns, including vowels and, prefixes & suffixes

 • Develop fluency and automaticity in reading through daily practice